vaggarath/moodle-local_celeneaccessibility/README.md

 # Celeneaccessibility

-## Important : This plugin is still in early bêta!
+## Important : This plugin is still in early beta!
 It works fine so far but no "in depth" test has been performed yet.
 Another important thing to take in consideration is that this plugin doesn't have the purpose to bypass moodle in core accessibility functionnality but to propose other tools to enhance / provide better experience if possible.
 Even more important: In no way does this plugin should be used as an excuse for content writers to not follow accessibility rules.
 Moodle has several guidelines for good practices to follow when creating content and they should be respected from start to end.